icarito/physics-with-xo/09_precision_accuracy_ADC.md

 ##### Calculation of the dispersion level in measurements of Voltage with respect to proportional adjustment (once the XO1 has been calibrated)

-Once the calibration level has been recovered by means of the introduction of the Cv coefficient, we must calculate how far apart the (corrected) voltages measured by the XO1 are from the proportional adjustment.
+Once the calibration level has been recovered by means of the introduction of the $$C _ v$$ coefficient, we must calculate how far apart the (corrected) voltages measured by the XO1 are from the proportional adjustment.
 For this we have calculated the relative percent deviations of voltages with respect to the proportional adjustment.
-The results are summarized in the following graph, where the relative percentual εr% is observed as a function of the reference voltage Vref (in this case it was measured with the LQ mini interface):
+The results are summarized in the following graph, where the relative percentual $$ \varepsilon _ r \% $$ is observed as a function of the reference voltage Vref (in this case it was measured with the LQ mini interface):

 ![er%=f(Vref)](images/9_graph_3.png)